intel-analytics/BigDL-2.x/apps/web-service-sample/README.md

 In the IDE(eg:IDEA), new a project from existing source, and choose the pom.xml in analytics-zoo-inference-example, using maven to build up the project.

 ### Prepare Data
-Download the word vectorized embedding map, for example
+Download the word vectorized embedding map, for example:
    - [GloVe word embeddings(glove.6B.zip)](http://nlp.stanford.edu/data/glove.6B.zip): embeddings of 400k words pre-trained on a 2014 dump of English Wikipedia.

    You need to prepare the data by yourself beforehand.
 The following scripts we prepare will serve to download and extract the data: